Skip to content

 For example, if you schedule five jobs that pay $500 every week, you’ll earn $125,000 a year.
 If you can keep costs down and price smartly, you’ll run a profitable business.

-WATCH AND LEARN: Inside the Growth of a $1M/Year Tree Care Business
+WATCH AND LEARN: Inside the growth of a $1M/year tree care business

 Licensing requirements vary by location, but most states require a contractor’s license and active business insurance policy to operate legally.
 To make sure you’re following the appropriate steps, search in Google for “tree cutting license in [state].”
-Alternatively, search “[Your state] business licenses” to learn more about the process in your specific locality.

 While formal education isn’t required, training in arboriculture, safety certifications, and experience with landscaping equipment are highly recommended.